 ”The programme gave me the opportunity to let loose and just start exploring.
 It is project based learning where you receive various assignments and then produce a result.
 Design is doing, not studying!” – Björn Lindh, former student.

-Once you have completed your application with your academic credentials and English proficiency, you also need to submit work samples, a response to design assignment and a letter of motivation.
+Once you have completed your application with your academic credentials and English proficiency, you also need to submit work samples, a response to our design assignment and a letter of motivation.

 Deadline for submission is April 30:th 2016.